charizardavi/charizardavi/README.md

-Hi, Im Avaninder.
-I like web dev and robotics and ml I've made a few projects and am currently making an uploading to my github actively so people from all around the world can take a look at my code and work.
+Hi, I'm Avaninder.
+I like web dev and robotics and ml and app dev.

+I've made a few projects and am currently making an uploading to my github actively so people from all around the world can take a look at my code and work.